-The state's interest in natural hazards, risk and resilience seeks to ensure natural hazards are properly considered in all levels of the planning system, community resilience is increased, and hazards are avoided or the risks are mitigated to an acceptable or tolerable level.
+The state's interest in natural hazards, risk and resilience seeks to ensure natural hazards are properly considered in all levels of the planning system.
+This consideration includes avoiding or mitigating the risks associated with natural hazards to an acceptable or tolerable level, increasing community resilience and decreasing the burden for emergency management.

 Key to achieving these outcomes is an integrated, evidence-based process that empowers local government and the community to plan for their local circumstances and contributes to achieving a safer and more resilient Queensland.